lucyparsons/lucyparsonslabs.com/_posts/2018-06-21-ice-public-interest.md

 But at the URL where the dataset was hosted is now just a page that reads: “This repository has been disabled.
 Access to this repository has been disabled by GitHub staff.”
 And in place of Lavigne’s explainer on Medium is simply, “This page is unavailable.”

 GitHub and Medium aren’t the only entities that scrubbed Lavigne’s work from their platforms.
-Twitter also suspended @iceHRgov, an account that tweeted profiles from the dataset.
+Twitter also suspended ``@iceHRgov``, an account that tweeted profiles from the dataset.

 A spokesperson for GitHub stated that the repository was removed because it violated its community guidelines—specifically, those that prohibit doxxing, harassment, and violating a third party’s privacy.